PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

 - **Stores** - this toggle switch button can be set for using images setting for Prestashop Stores.
 By default, the button is disabled.

 There is CTA **Save** for saving the Images setting that is configured, and CTA **Cancel** for discarding the Image setting creating or editing action, and navigating to the listing page.

+## Notifications UI

+After the invalid set of the configuration in this page, for all the input text fields, the UI is prompting the error: <br>
+_There are 3 errors.<br>
+The name field is invalid.<br>
+The width field is invalid.<br>
+The height field is invalid._<br>